- Can't connect to printer/printer is unresponsive

 Blank labels, streaks on labels, and alignment issues

 If labels are coming out blank, confirm that the label roll is loaded properly (labels should be face-up) and that the labels you're using are thermal labels.
 An easy way to check if your labels are thermal is to scratch the label with the edge of a coin.
 On thermal labels, this will leave a faint gray mark.
 If scratching the label doesn't leave a mark, the labels are not thermal.

 Streaks or unusually light areas on the label typically indicate that your print head needs to be cleaned.
 For cleaning instructions, consult the following manuals:

 If your labels are misaligned or cutting off information along the edge, recalibrate your printer.

 Consult the following manuals for model-specific warning light information and how to resolve your particular scenario:

 To reset your printer to factory defaults:

-LP 2824 and GX420d: press and hold the feed button on the top of the printer until you see a sequence of four flashes (indicator light will flash once, pause, then twice, pause, then three times, pause, then four times, and release the button)
+LP 2824 and GX420d: Press and hold the feed button on the top of the printer until you see four flashes in a row.

 Green Bits automatically uploads your state's appropriate label templates to your printer's internal memory.
-In some cases, old or corrupt label templates may result in unusual printer behavior such as blank labels, labels with random characters, blank labels between each printed label, etc.
+In some cases, old or corrupt label templates may result in unusual printer behavior such as blank labels, labels with random characters, or blank labels between each printed label.

-- Enter your printer's IP address into the web address/URL bar in your browser, and press enter on your keyboard
+- Enter your printer's IP address into your browser (for example, Safari or Chrome), and press Enter.